 To help you make decisions, think about:

-- What happens if you don’t want to have treatment?
+- What happens if you do not want to have treatment?

-If you can’t understand the information you are given, tell your health professional.
+If you need more support to understand the information you are given, tell your health professional.

 Read more about making decisions about your care.